tencent cloud

 1. Users can view specific task content in execution content.
 For SQL tasks, view the complete SQL statement; for job tasks, view job details and job parameters.

-2. Users can view relevant content about task resources in resource consumption, including consumed CU*H, computational overhead, scanned data volume, compute resource, kernel version, Driver resource, Executor resource, and count of Executors.
+2. Users can view relevant content about task resources in Resource Consumption, including consumed CUs x hours, total execution duration, engine execution duration, scanned data volume, computing resources, kernel version, Driver resources, Executor resources, count of Executors, scanned data volume, compute resource, kernel version, Driver resource, Executor resource, and count of Executors.

 3. Users can view basic information of tasks in basic info, including task name, task ID, task type, task source, creator, executor, submission time, and engine execution time.